 Our final product can display images and tweets on a globe in a VR world provided that they have location information.
 As part of our final deliverable, we delivered a report, a presentation, a video demo and a GitHub repository containing the source code for our project.
 During this project, our team learned that building a 3D application is very different from building a 2D desktop application.
 We also learned that it is crucial to meticulously document all parts of product development to assist future development.

-Team Roles

-Table 4 Team Roles